Introduction

 Primary Function Analyzes data, automates processes, and enables decision-making.
 Learns from a vast dataset and generates output that never existed before, including text, image, and video.

 Algorithm Types Supervised, unsupervised, and reinforcement learning.
-Generative models include GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and transformers.
+Generative AI models include GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and transformers.

 Data Processing Approach Analyzes and extracts insights from data for prediction and decision-making.
 GenAI is trained based on large volumes of datasets to learn data distribution for generating new content.